Hiking Pa’rus Trail with Kids in Zion National Park

 Pa’rus Trail Highlights

-• The best part of this hike is the spectacular views of the Zion Canyon.
-This trail is in the middle of the canyon floor, with little vegetation to spoil the view.
+The best part of this hike is the spectacular views of the Zion Canyon.
+This walking trail is in the middle of the canyon floor, with little vegetation to spoil the view.
 The wide open terrain found here provides some of the best vistas of Zion Canyon we’ve seen anywhere in the park.
 All of this, with very little effort required!

-• This is the only shared use trail in the park, meaning dogs and bikes are allowed.
+This is the only shared use trail in the park, meaning dogs and bikes are allowed.
 If you have bikes, this is an excellent bike trail for kids in Zion National Park!

 Hiking Pa’rus Trail with Kids

-• This short hike is paved all the way.
+This short hike is paved all the way.
 You can wear anything you’d like on your feet, including flip-flops.

-• Pa’rus trail is stroller accessible and plenty of people were enjoying a walk with their baby.
+Pa’rus trail is stroller accessible and plenty of people were enjoying a walk with their baby.

-We have an entire post full of all our best tips for hiking with kids and this one with all the best hiking gear for kids.
+We have an entire post full of all our best tips for hiking with kids and another with the best hiking gear for kids.

 Where to Stop for Lunch or a Break